RedwineOS/SolidityHero/README.md

 ## Deploying

 Truffle will compile and deploy the contract with the `migrate` option.
-By default it will deploy the contract on the `development` network, but Ropsten can be selected by using the `--network` flag.
+By default it will deploy the contract on the `development` network, but Ropsten can be selected by specifying it with the `--network` flag.

 Local deployment to Ganache.
 ```bash